Shockblack/Shockblack.github.io/about.md

 <!--author-->

-Raised in Albany, living in Milwaukee, studying in Columbus, and dreaming of San Francisco.
+Computational Astronomer and opinion haver trying to search for alien life outside of Ithaca, New York.
-In my spare time I enjoy landscape photography, playing video games, watching anime, and critiquing various local and campus coffee shops.
+In my spare time I enjoy photography, playing video games, playing guitar, rock climbing, and critiquing various local and campus coffee shops.
 I also enjoy going to local concerts and music festivals with my friends.

 ## Education
-I am a PhD student at the Cornell University Department of Astronomy since the Fall of 2023.
+I am a Ph.D. student at the Cornell University Department of Astronomy since the Fall of 2023.
-Along with my advisors Lisa Kaltenegger and Dmitry Savransky, I work to model exoplanet atmosphere and surface retrievals using the *Habitable Worlds Observatory*.
+I work with Professors Lisa Kaltenegger and Dmitry Savransky to model exoplanet atmosphere and surface retrievals using the *Habitable Worlds Observatory*.
+I combine thorough models of HWO noise sources with high resolution terrestrial planet reflection spectra to mimick the high level data products we may expect to analyze after launch.
+In addition to this work, I also work implementing new features to the exoplanet mission simulation code `EXOSIMS`.

 I received my B.S. in Astronomy & Astrophysics at The Ohio State University in the Spring of 2023.
 Since the Summer of 2021, I conducted research within OSU's Department of Astronomy & Astrophysics.
 This research has been working on creating near infrared extinction maps towards the Galactic Center, with a paper being prepared for publication.